dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     :ref:`HL7 Procedure Status Update MWL Matching Key <hl7PSUMWLMatchingKey>`",string,"Specifies attribute of received object to lookup MWL Item whose status is to be updated to COMPLETED.
 Only applicable is 'HL7 Procedure Status Update MWL' is configured as or implicitly set to true.
 May be overwritten by configured values for particular Archive Network AEs.
 Enumerated values: AccessionNumber or StudyInstanceUID.

     (hl7PSUMWLMatchingKey)"
     "
-    .. _hl7PSUTimeout:

-    :ref:`HL7 Procedure Status Update Timeout <hl7PSUTimeout>`",string,"Timeout in ISO-8601 duration format PnDTnHnMnS for waiting on receive of instances referenced in MPPS; check for completeness forever if absent.
-May be overwritten by configured values for particular Archive Network AEs.

-    (hl7PSUTimeout)"
-    "
-    .. _hl7PSUOnTimeout:

-    :ref:`HL7 Procedure Status Update On Timeout <hl7PSUOnTimeout>`",boolean,"Specifies if the HL7 Procedure Status Update is sent if the timeout for waiting on receive of instances referenced is exceeded.
-May be overwritten by configured values for particular Archive Network AEs.

-    (hl7PSUOnTimeout)"
-    "
-    .. _hl7PSUTaskPollingInterval:

-    :ref:`HL7 Procedure Status Update Task Polling Interval <hl7PSUTaskPollingInterval>`",string,"Polling Interval for HL7 Procedure Status Update Tasks in ISO-8601 duration format PnDTnHnMnS.
-Disabled, if absent.

-    (hl7PSUTaskPollingInterval)"
-    "
-    .. _hl7PSUTaskFetchSize:

-    :ref:`HL7 Procedure Status Update Tasks Fetch Size <hl7PSUTaskFetchSize>`",integer,"Maximal number of HL7 Procedure Status Update Tasks fetched in one query.

-    (hl7PSUTaskFetchSize)"
-    "
     .. _hl7TrackChangedPatientID: